Suspect arrested after University of New Mexico dorm shooting leaves 1 dead

-ALBUQUERQUE, N.M. — (AP) — One person is dead and another wounded following a shooting early Friday at a University of New Mexico dormitory that prompted the evacuation of hundreds of students and a campuswide search for the suspect, who has since been taken into custody.
+ALBUQUERQUE, N.M. — (AP) — A shooting early Friday at a University of New Mexico dormitory killed a 14-year-old boy, wounded a 19-year-old and prompted the evacuation of hundreds of students and a campuswide search for the suspect, who has since been taken into custody.

 University officials lifted a shelter in place order late Friday afternoon, saying there was still an active investigation and that the main campus in Albuquerque would remain closed.
 They said students were allowed to eat at the dining hall and return to their dorms but otherwise should avoid the crime scene.